 Film tip: I can’t give one because I don’t know of any serious documentaries on the subject of HANDPAN.

-The HANG and HANDPAN are modern inventions from Switzerland with no connection to cultural, national, or religious traditions.
+The HANG and HANDPAN are modern designs from Switzerland with no connection to cultural, national, or religious traditions.
 They have become widely popular worldwide (especially since around 2017/2018) and are played by people from all walks of life—partly because they are very easy to play (pentatonic instruments).

 The STEELPAN is an essential part of Trinidad and Tobago’s musical identity and is considered the country’s national instrument.
 It is regarded as the only acoustic instrument invented in the 20th century and is recognized as such worldwide.